-The Town of Nags Head spans from Milepost 10 to Milepost 16.5. - Since Nags Head has few divided communities, locals and visitors reference mile post numbers to designate their location.
-Most of our Nags Head vacation homes designate the closest mile post to which the house is located on each individual web listing.
+The Town of Nags Head spans from Milepost 10 to Milepost 16.5.
+Since Nags Head has few divided communities, locals and visitors reference mile post numbers to designate their location.
+Most of our Nags Head Beach Rental homes designate the closest mile post to which the house is located on each individual web listing.

 - Atlantic Crest Condo Rentals

 - Seven Sisters Rentals

 - Village at Nags Head Rentals